pmcharrison/psynet-mirror/docs/example_experiments/introduction.rst

-.. _example_implementations:
+.. _example_experiments_introduction:

 Example experiments
 ===================

-Here are a few example implementations of PsyNet experiments.
+This section few example implementations of PsyNet experiments.
 Each experiment is shared as a standalone Git repository that contains all the information you should need to run the experiment yourself.
 Follow the links and follow the provided README files.